billsix/cprogrammingbook/doc/05-Arrays.rst

 comes next looks more complicated than it really is, there's no need to make it worse by starting unprepared.

-The Standard introduces two things called type qualifiers, neither of which were in Old C. They can be applied to any declared type to modify its behavior—hence the term ‘qualifier’—and although one of them can be ignored for the moment (the one named volatile), the other, const, cannot.
+The C89 Standard introduces two things called type qualifiers, neither of which were in pre-C89.
+They can be applied to any declared type to modify its behavior—hence the term ‘qualifier’—and although one of them can be ignored for the moment (the one named volatile), the other, const, cannot.